Conventional Septic System Installation

 Choosing the right professional septic contractor is a key factor in how reliably your system performs for decades.
 Our engineers produce stamped site plans that satisfy local regulations and health department requirements.
 Every system we install meets or exceeds the hydraulic capacity and loading rate standards for your parcel.
 We pull the permits, coordinate inspections, and certify compliance so you don’t have to chase paperwork.

-We use professional-grade precast concrete and polyethylene septic tanks, perforated PVC lateral pipe, and properly graded gravel aggregate in every trench we dig.
-Material quality matters for durability – our crews compact and backfill each installation to prevent settling and protect the drain field from surface damage.
-Our quality of work is backed by a workmanship guarantee that ensures every installation required by code is completed to standard.
+We use professional-grade precast concrete and polyethylene septic tanks, perforated PVC lateral pipe, and properly graded gravel aggregate in compliance with Oregon DEQ OAR 340-071 and county health department standards.
+Our crews compact and backfill each installation to prevent settling and protect the drain field from surface damage.
+Every installation is backed by a 1-year workmanship warranty covering defects in labor and installation – if a defect in our work causes a failure within that period, we repair it at no charge.

 Signs You Need Conventional Septic System Installation